saturn70/Saturn_Book_1/Confusion Matrix/Confusion Matrix.md

 ## Confusion Matrix
+A confusion matrix presents a table layout of the predicted and actual values of a classifier.

 It is used to represent the performance of a classification model.

-It is also known as the error matrix as it is used to find the errors in the model performance in the form of a matrix.
+It is also known as the error matrix.

+It also summarizes and visualizes the performance of a classification algorithm.